-For well over a century Nashville has been well known as an educational center.
+For generations Nashville has been well known as a city of culture and education.
 Schools of every kind are found here.
-Vanderbilt University with its various professional schools, George Peabody College for Teachers, Scarritt College for Christian Workers, and Ward-Belmont are located in the same general community and help to give Nashville distinct charm and an atmosphere of culture.
+There is the well known university center composed of Vanderbilt University with its various professional schools, George Peabody College for Teachers, Scarritt College for Christian Workers.
+These, with Ward-Belmont, are located in the same general community and add to Nashville's distinct charm and historic culture.
 The city is an ideal home for students.
-In addition to the annual series of concerts and lectures given by world famous artists and writers in the school auditorium, Ward-Belmont students attend the best of concerts, plays and lectures presented in Nashville during the season.
+In addition to the concerts and lectures by famous artists and writers in the school auditorium, Ward-Belmont students attend the best of concerts, plays and lectures offered in Nashville.

-There are some very interesting examples of architecture in Nashville that are well worth study by students.
+There are many interesting examples of architecture in Nashville that are well worth study, particularly by art students.
 Among them may be mentioned the Tennessee State Capitol, the exact replica of the Parthenon in Centennial Park, and the imposing War Memorial Building with its park.
-To the west of the school lies Belle Meade, for many years the South's most celebrated stock farm and now Nashville's beautiful residential suburb.
-The Hermitage, the home and burial place of Andrew Jackson, is twelve miles to the east.
+To the west of the school lies Belle Meade, for many years one of the South's most celebrated stock farms and now Nashville's beautiful residential suburb.
+The Hermitage, the home of Andrew Jackson, is twelve miles to the east.
 There are also many monuments and places of historical significance near by.